-Level Four BTEC Higher National Certificate in Fashion and Clothing
+Pearson BTEC Level Four Higher National Certificate in Art and Design (Fashion and Textiles)

 What will I study?

 - Unit 4- Techniques and Processes Unit 23- Fashion Collection

 - Unit 8- Pattern Cutting & Garment Making

 - Unit 7- Computer Aided design- Digital fashion

 - Unit 9- Fashion & Textile Practices

 How will I be assessed?

 You will be assessed in a variety of ways, including written assignments, work-based assignments, work experience, practical assessment, portfolio development and formal presentations.

 For more information about assessment, including guidance on marking, feedback and plagiarism, please refer to the HE Assessment Policy (section 5) and the programme spec for course-specific information.